RoboJackets/apiary/README.md

 $ composer install && npm install
 ```

+Please note that we are using [Laravel Nova](https://nova.laravel.com/) for some admin pages.
+You will be prompted for credentials when running Composer if an update to Nova is required.
+Get in touch with us in [#apiary](https://robojackets.slack.com/app_redirect?channel=apiary) when this happens.

 You will need to run these commands again in the future if there are any changes to required packages.

 ### Before Your First Run